projectmesa/mesa/docs/getting_started.md

 - [Visualization Tutorial](tutorials/visualization_tutorial.html): Learn how to create interactive visualizations for your models.

 ## Examples
 Mesa ships with a collection of example models.
 These are classic ABMs, so if you are familiar with ABMs and want to get a quick sense of how MESA works, these examples are great place to start.
-You can find them [here](examples)
+You can find them [here](examples).

 ## Overview of the MESA library